MahdiHajiabadi/GraphViz-Movie/README.md

 4. After creating all png static images, in the last step, it put them all together by OpenCV to create a movie (.avi) file.

 Please look at the project-mv.avi file as the example which shows the movie of multiverse-mx.csv.

+Please send me an email (XY@uvic.ca) if you have any questions.
+X is my first initial name and Y is my family name.